BoiseState/CS455-resources/examples/rmi/ex9-HelloServer-2-interfaces/README.md

 rmiregistry <port>

 The default port is 1099.
 That is used if the registry is being shared by various servers.
-Otherwise start up a private copy of the registry using our own assigned port.
+Otherwise start up a private copy of the registry using our own assigned port and modify the server and client code appropriately.

 Then start the server with the appropriate security policy: